cwcrystal8/datacommons-docsite/api/rest/v1/properties.md

 <div markdown="span" class="alert alert-warning" role="alert" style="color:black; font-size: 0.8em">
     <span class="material-icons md-16">info </span><b>See Also:</b><br />
-    To find all possible values of a specific property, see [/v1/property/values](/api/rest/v1/property/values)<br />
+    To find all possible values of a specific property, see [/v1/property/values](/api/rest/v1/property/values).<br />
-    To find
+    To find connected edges and nodes, see [/v1/triples](/api/rest/v1/triples).<br />
+    For querying multiple entities, see the [bulk version](/api/rest/v1/bulk/properties) of this endpoint.
 </div>

 ## Request